Fleid/fleid.github.io/_drafts/2021-03-01-asa-update-sql.md

 <!--more-->

-When we need to store the latest version of each row in a dataset generated from an application, the recommended pattern is the [materialized view](https://docs.microsoft.com/en-us/azure/architecture/patterns/materialized-view).
+When we need to read an aggregated version of a dataset generated from an application, the recommended pattern is the [materialized view](https://docs.microsoft.com/en-us/azure/architecture/patterns/materialized-view).

 [![Materialized view schema, from the Azure Architecture Center](https://docs.microsoft.com/en-us/azure/architecture/patterns/_images/materialized-view-pattern-diagram.png)](https://docs.microsoft.com/en-us/azure/architecture/patterns/materialized-view)

-As illustrated above, with that pattern when a row of data is inserted in the source (blue) the view (orange) is updated with new values of the same key.
+As illustrated above, when rows of data are inserted in the source (blue), the view (orange) is updated accordingly.

 This approach can be really useful with streams of data.
 It allows to pre-calculate aggregates, or rather to keep them updated on the fly, rather than re-processing from scratch at query time.
 Let's see how that looks.

 ## Problem space

 Say we have a stream of events coming from a fleet of devices (via [Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about)).
 Each message comes with a value, of which we want to keep the latest value, on-going sum and count.
-We want to process data in 5-minute [tumbling windows](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-window-functions).

 When we initialize the stream (left below), we can insert the first rows in a SQL table (right), making sure they are distinct by key (DeviceId):

 [![Inserting the first rows](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202103_asa_update_sql/stream_to_table01.png)](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202103_asa_update_sql/stream_to_table01.png)

-Let's note how the "materialized **view**" pattern will manifest itself as a **table** in our database in this situation.

 From there, each batch of new messages in the stream should update our table, instead of just appending them:

 [![Following events are updating the records](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202103_asa_update_sql/stream_to_table02.png)](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202103_asa_update_sql/stream_to_table02.png)

-And again later, this time with multiple events in our window:
+And again later with multiple events in the same time window:

 [![More of the same](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202103_asa_update_sql/stream_to_table03.png)](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202103_asa_update_sql/stream_to_table03.png)

 ### Approach

 The Azure native tool to solve the stream processing part is [Azure Stream Analytics](https://docs.microsoft.com/en-us/azure/stream-analytics/) (ASA).
-With it we can write a SQL query that will aggregate the events coming from the [input stream](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-define-inputs) on our 5 minute time window.
+With it we can write a SQL query that will aggregate the events coming from the [input stream](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-define-inputs).

 ```SQL
     SELECT